|

 Verb katanoeō (to observe) in the New Testament

-(Translation from NRSV for the New Testament with a few modifications for a more litteral meaning)
+(Translation from NRSV for the New Testament with a few modifications for a more literal meaning)

 Matthew